NightmareXIV/AntiAfkKick/README.md

 # AntiAfkKick
 An application, Dalamud and ACT plugin for preventing being auto-kicked from FFXIV due to inactivity.

+**Please use responsibly, this is meant to be used for gatherers or if you are waiting for raid/pf/event, not to just afk in limsa dancing**

 ## Dalamud plugin
 Recommended if you are using FFXIV Quick Launcher.
 Using AntiAfkKick as Dalamud plugin provides advantages of automatically launching together with game and automatic updates.
 ACT plugin and standalone version must be updated manually if ever needed.